 The area’s rich supply of pure water and beautiful inland setting help to produce smooth and complex whiskies that provide an elegant contrast to the heavily peated whiskies that are produced by distilleries in other regions.
 Moray Speyside whiskies can often be identified by their sweet and fruity notes.
 However, hints of nuts and malt are also common, with some whiskies possessing a refined smokiness.

-Day One: Keith – Dufftown – Aberlour
+Keith – Dufftown – Aberlour

 Situated in the historic burgh of Keith, the distillery is surrounded by beautiful gardens.
 Strathisla Distillery was founded by two enterprising local gentlemen in 1786 within a stone’s throw from the ruins of Milton Castle.
 Enjoy their master blender experience and learn all there is to know about this iconic brand.